Skip to Content

 First we will cover the more traditional seed saving, and then take a look at how to save your tomato seeds as well.

-How To Save Vegetable Seeds – The Process
+#3 How To Save Seeds From Vegetable Plants – The Process

 After selecting your vegetable, begin by cutting it in half.
 Next, gently scrape the seeds from the core, being careful not to damage the seed coating with your knife or scraper.

-Saving tomatoes seeds is not difficult, but it does take a few extra steps to ensure success.
+Saving tomato seeds is not difficult but it does take a few extra steps to ensure success.
 Tomatoes have a natural, protective coat around their seed.
 And without helping the seed break down that outer coating, they struggle to germinate.

 But fortunately, the process to break down the coating is simple and easy.
 It all boils down to letting the seeds rot or ferment.

 Start by selecting the tomatoes you would like to save, and then scrape the pulp and seeds into a small jar or container.
 Let the container sit for a few days until it develops a bit of mold on top.
-Although it may look a bit ugly, it is the mold that works to break down the protective coat.
+Although it might look a bit funky, it is the mold that works to break down the protective coat.

-You may want to store the container away a bit, as it can produce a bit of odor.
-After a few days, simply rinse the seeds off with water, and then allow to dry out like the other vegetable seeds.
-And that’s it!
-(See : How To Save Heirloom Tomato Seeds)
+It is a good idea to store the container away a bit as it can produce a bit of odor.
+After a few days, simply rinse the seeds off with water and allow them to dry out like the other vegetable seeds.

 Follow Our Facebook Page For Great Gardening Tips And Advice!
 This Is My Garden Facebook Page